XavierRoot/XavierBlog/posts/provinggrounds-clamav/index.md

 | smtp-vuln-cve2010-4344:
 |_  The SMTP server is not Exim: NOT VULNERABLE
 | smtp-commands: localhost.localdomain Hello [192.168.45.174], pleased to meet you, ENHANCEDSTATUSCODES, PIPELINING, EXPN, VERB, 8BITMIME, SIZE, DSN, ETRN, DELIVERBY, HELP
-|_ 2.0.0 This is sendmail version 8.13.4 2.0.0 Topics: 2.0.0 HELO EHLO MAIL RCPT DATA 2.0.0 RSET NOOP QUIT HELP VRFY 2.0.0 EXPN VERB ETRN DSN AUTH 2.0.0 STARTTLS 2.0.0 For more info use "HELP <topic>".
+|_ 2.0.0 This is sendmail version 8.13.4 2.0.0 Topics: 2.0.0 HELO EHLO MAIL RCPT DATA 2.0.0 RSET NOOP QUIT HELP VRFY 2.0.0 EXPN VERB ETRN DSN AUTH 2.0.0 STARTTLS 2.0.0 For more info use &#34;HELP &lt;topic&gt;&#34;.
 2.0.0 To report bugs in the implementation send email to 2.0.0 sendmail-bugs@sendmail.org.
 2.0.0 For local information send email to Postmaster at your site.
 2.0.0 End of HELP info
 Service Info: Host: localhost.localdomain; OS: Unix

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .